 Imagine your mum’s face when you present her with the best gift a daughter or son can give… a brunch made just for her.
+(Or you can browse a range of gifts to buy here.)

 We curated these Mother’s Day Brunch recipes from top bloggers who chose to present their recipes on show-stopping Amara tableware – marble platters, cake stands, and breakfast trays – which your mum can keep as a reminder of the special effort you made.